seapagan/update_repo/README.md

   -d, --dump                 Dump a list of Directories and Git URL's to STDOUT in CSV format -p, --prune=<i>            Number of directory levels to remove from the --dump output.
+                             Only valid when --dump or -d specified (Default: 0) -i, --import               Import a previous dump of directories and Git repository URL's, (created using --dump) then proceed to clone them locally.
+  -l, --log                  Create a logfile of all program output to './update_repo.log'.
+                             Any older logs will be overwritten.
+  -t, --timestamp            Timestamp the logfile instead of overwriting.
+Does nothing unless the
+                             --log option is also specified.
-                             Only valid when --dump or -d specified (Default: 0) -v, --version              Print version and exit -h, --help                 Show this message
+  -v, --version              Print version and exit -h, --help                 Show this message
 ```